LucaCanali/Miscellaneous/Spark_Dashboard/README.md

 ### Step 2: Install and configure InfluxDB
 - Download and install InfluxDB from https://www.influxdata.com
-  - Note: tested in Feb 2019 with InfluxDB version 1.7.3
+  - Note: tested with InfluxDB versions 1.7.3 up to 1.8.0
 - Edit the config file `/etc/influxdb/influxdb.conf` and enable the graphite endpoint
 - **Key step:** Setup the templates configuration
   - This instructs InfluxDB on how to map data received on the graphite endpoint to the measurements and tags in the DB